Several websites help those looking for the right senior facility

 While visiting, observe how the residents appear.
 Are they clean and content?
 Look for a bulletin board listing activities and events.
 Does the facility look and smell clean?
 Visit during a mealtime.
 Does the food appear appetizing?
 Do residents who need help receive help in eating?

 “It really is what feels right to you.”
 Hanse said.
 “You may be able to have a virtual meeting with the facility and talk with the administrator and staff.
 Talk about your loved one’s needs and find the fit.
 It’s similar to a process in anything in life where you’re choosing something important like choosing a college.”

-Ask about any specific medical or clinical needs and if the facility can meet those needs.
+Ask about any specific medical or clinical needs and if the senior home care or assisted living facility can meet those needs.

 While friends’ recommendations can be part of the decision, Hanse warned that everyone has a different experience and one bad experience with a particular staff member may not warrant writing off a facility.
 A good nursing home would follow through with further training and possible disciplinary action after an incident.

 “A lot of people write down a list of the questions they want to ask,” Hanse said.
 “Understand the needs and priorities and concerns of your loved one.
 Have a candid, open conversation.
 That’s critical.”